json-schema-org/json-schema-vocabularies/README.md

 As a minimum set of requirements, it is suggested that vocabularies:

 - are defined by some human-readable document that gives semantic meaning to the keywords it defines.
-This can be a formal RFC, similar to the JSON Schema specfication, or something as simple as a README or a blog post.
+This can be a formal RFC, similar to the JSON Schema specification, or something as simple as a README or a blog post.
 - provide a meta-schema so that the keyword(s) can be syntactically validated within a schema.
 It may be necessary to create meta-schemas for each draft to be supported by the new keyword(s).
 - are accompanied by at least one implementation, ideally manifested as a plugin to an existing validator.